 Did you know that a 5% increase in the customer retention rate can increase profits by up to 95%?
 That’s a great result, and measuring customer LTV is a crucial step on the way towards it.
 But what is customer LTV?
 How to calculate and improve it?
 Is it possible to use machine learning for LTV prediction?
-We are here to answer these and many other questions, so keep reading to learn everything about how to calculate customer LTV, its advantages and how it can benefit from machine learning and data science.
+We are here to answer these and many other questions, so keep reading to learn everything about how to calculate customer LTV, its advantages and how it can benefit from machine learning and data science services.

 Customer LTV: Definition